spectral-compute/scale-docs/docs/README.md

 - An `nvcc`-compatible compiler capable of compiling nvcc-dialect CUDA for AMD GPUs, including PTX asm.
 - An implementation of the CUDA runtime, driver and math APIs for AMD GPUs.
-- Open-source wrapper libraries providing the "CUDA-X" APIs by delegating to the corresponding ROCm libraries.
+- Wrapper libraries providing the "CUDA-X" APIs by delegating to the corresponding ROCm libraries.
   This is how libraries such as `cuBLAS` and `cuSOLVER` are handled.